caitreid/chroma/README.md

-After creating all of the necessary elements, I gave each `puzzle__piece` a `data-id`, starting with 1 and incrementing upwards1.
+After creating all of the necessary elements, I gave each `puzzle__piece` a `data-id`, starting with 1 and incrementing upwards.
 This is important because when we check for the accuracy of the game, we look to see if the interior puzzle piece's ID matches the target.
-I also gave each piece a `data-column` to easily target the element in `color.js` where I dynamically add color to each piece on the board.
+I also gave each piece a `data-column` to easily target the element of a certain column in `color.js` where I dynamically add color to each piece on the board.

 A final note on the HTML: I began this project with hardcoded HTML elements, but if I were to refactor this project, I would consider dynamically generating each element in javascript to easily update the number of pieces and orientation as needed, rather than updating the DOM with what already exists.
 However this is certainly a good starting point before developing something more dynamic.